andybest/common-lisp/README.md

 Each of the above data types also have several ways of accessing their members.
 Vecs, quats, and matrices can be accessed by index with the functions `vref`, `qref`, and `mref`, respectively.
-Macros for locally binding members to symbols is available under the names `with-X` where `X` is `vector`, `quat`, `dquat`, `matrix`, or their plural forms.
+Macros for locally binding members to symbols are available under the names `with-X` where `X` is `vector`, `quat`, `dquat`, `matrix`, or their plural forms.
 Example use:
 ```lisp